nsdvw/TestHub/README.md

 ## Requirements
 1. debian based os
 1. php ^5.4
-1. mysql ^5.5
+1. mysql ^5.5 (or any other rdbms supported by doctrine)
 1. webserver apache/nginx with url rewrite tool

 ## How to install

-1. Clone the repository
+Clone the repository
 ```
 $ git clone https://github.com/nsdvw/TestHub.git destination_folder
 ```
-2. Change permissions for logs, cache and sessions, as it shown in official symfony documentation
+Change permissions for logs, cache and sessions, as it shown in official symfony documentation
 ```
 $ HTTPDUSER=`ps axo user,comm | grep -E '[a]pache|[h]ttpd|[_]www|[w]ww-data|[n]ginx'\